notzeze/proj1/README.md

 # proj1
-This is my first java project
+This is my first web development project